JakubCzura/RentACar/README.md

 3. When user is logged in, their id is stored in localstorage with information authenticated="true".
 It is just a simple solution by now, it's obvious that it should be implemented with JWT token.
 Password is hashed and stored in database.
 4. I created list of cars in database that are available to rent.
 When a car is returned it's availability should be set to true, but by now I have just implemented renting a car and marking it as reserved.
 5. Important feature is to return more friendly errors' messages to user interface as I use FluentValidation package to validate dto models.
 It should be implemented soon.
+6. Let's say default currency is EUR.
+Client can pay with credit card and cash while receiving the car.
+There should be other currencies and mobile payment using the website but it's just a simple demo app.

 Please text me if something goes wrong and there appear issues.